 But if you don't already have a smartphone, how are you supposed to know how much data you're likely to use each month?

-Well, to give you a rough idea of what you can do with each amount of data, here's our handy guide:
+Well, to give you a rough idea of what you can do with each amount of data, here's our handy guide to the data usage for watching video, sending emails and browsing the web.

-- 100MB of data equals: eight YouTube videos or 400 emails or 360 web pages
+- 100MB of data equals: eight short YouTube videos or 400 emails or 360 web pages

 Before you sign up for a contract, think about how often you use your phone.